Tenant Rights and Obligations (NSW)

 Privacy

-A tenant has a right to quiet enjoyment of the property they have leased.
-In simple terms, quiet enjoyment means that they must be allowed their privacy and the use of the property with little interruption from the landlord.
+A tenant has a right to quiet enjoyment of the property.
+This means that they must be allowed their privacy and the use of the property with little interruption from the landlord.

-The tenant is required to keep the property clean and maintained during the tenancy.
-‘Maintained’ includes tasks such as cleaning ovens, mowing the lawn, and tending to small gardens.
+Tenants are required to keep properties clean and reasonably well maintained during the tenancy.
+This includes tasks such as cleaning ovens, mowing the lawn, and tending to gardens.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.